 Reduced mobility increases the risk of osteoporosis.

 In advanced MS, cerebellar ataxia plus spasticity may be severely disabling; other cerebellar manifestations include slurred speech, scanning speech (slow enunciation with a tendency to hesitate at the beginning of a word or syllable), and Charcot triad (intention tremor, scanning speech, and nystagmus).

 Paresthesias and partial loss of any type of sensation are common and often localized (eg, to one or both hands or legs).

 Various painful sensory disturbances (eg, burning or electric shocklike pains) can occur spontaneously or in response to touch, especially if the spinal cord is affected.
-An example is Lhermitte sign, an electric shocklike pain that radiates down the spine or into the legs when the neck is flexed.
+An example is Lhermitte sign, an electric shocklike pain that radiates down the spine or into the legs or arms when the neck is flexed.

 Involvement commonly causes bladder dysfunction (eg, urinary urgency or hesitancy, partial retention of urine, mild urinary incontinence).
 Constipation, erectile dysfunction in men, and genital anesthesia in women may occur.
 Frank urinary and fecal incontinence may occur in advanced MS.